microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 Decalcification of bone tissue does not negatively influence the bone structure itself, but reduces the X-ray absorption of bone tissue and thus makes it impossible to visualize it simultaneously with the vasculature (Fig. @fig:2 B).

-As described above, we instilled the lower body of 10-week-old CB17SCID male mice with μAngiofil.
-Following polymerization of the contrast agent, the hind limbs were collected, fixed in 4 % PFA, and stored in PFA until scanning.
-After an initial tomographic scan, the hind limbs were decalcified in 10% EDTA (pH 7.5) at room temperature for 7 days, followed by a second tomographic scan of the sample.
+To evaluate the effects of decalcification, hind limbs of 10-week-old CB17SCID male mice were scanned before and after decalcification in 10% EDTA for 7 days.

-These samples were imaged with a SkyScan 1172 (Version F, control software version 1.5 (build 23), Bruker microCT N.V., Kontich, Belgium), with an X-ray source acceleration voltage of 59 kV and an X-ray source current of 167 μA.
+These samples were imaged with a SkyScan 1172 (Version F, control software version 1.5 (build 23), Bruker microCT N.V., Kontich, Belgium).
-The X-ray spectrum was filtered by 0.25 mm of aluminum.
+Imaging parameters included an acceleration voltage of 59 kV, a current of 167 μA, and an isotropic voxel size of 3.19 μm.
 Projection images were recorded over a sample rotation of 180°, acquiring one projection every 0.1°, with 2 projections averaged for noise reduction.
 Each projection image with a size of 4000 x 2672 pixels had an exposure time of 1740 ms.
-This resulted in an isotropic voxel size of 3.19 μm.

 ![**microAngioCT-based visualization of the diaphysis of CB17SCID mice tibia before (A & A') and after decalcification with 10% EDTA (B & B').**
   In A and A' the tibia bone appears brighter and opaque due to higher X-ray absorption.